slowpoketail/ilp/README.txt

 If you have wondered what ilp stands for, its an acronym for Index Librorum Prohibitorum - the infamous (and since 1966 defunct) list of books prohibited by the Vatican.
 It's really just the first thing that came to mind in relation to indexing files, and "ilp" sounded catchy and is short to type.
-Besides, Latin names make everything sound more awesome.
+Besides, *omnia dicta fortiora si dicta Latina* ("everything sounds more impressive when said in Latin").